ionic-team/stencil/BREAKING_CHANGES.md

 ### Global script should export a default function

-Currently the collection's global script is executed as a side effect, this makes it impossible to execute the global script multiple times within the same execution context, this is a critical requirement in order to property SSR (Server-Side Rendering) an application, or have isolated unit tests.
+Currently the collection's global script is executed as a side effect, this makes it impossible to execute the global script multiple times within the same execution context, this is a critical requirement in order to properly SSR (Server-Side Rendering) an application, or have isolated unit tests.

 **BEFORE**:
 ```ts